 A claim for loss-making companies can be complicated, but we have experience in exposing the details to ensure that our clients get the maximum benefit possible.
 If you fall into this category, we can help you.Easier to chat?
 Get in touch

 What can be included in an R&D tax credit claim?

 The main part of an application for R&D tax credits is knowing what you can and can’t claim for.
-In most instances you can claim R&D relief on revenue expenditure, i.e. day-to-day operational costs, but not capital expenditure (money spent on fixed assets such as land and buildings), or the cost of using or creating a trademark and the production and distribution of goods and services within claim.
-Below we have outlined some key areas which you can include in your claim:
+In most instances you can claim R&D relief on revenue expenditure.
+That is, day-to-day operational costs, but not capital expenditure.
+You also can’t claim for the cost of using or creating a trademark, or the production and distribution of goods and services.

 - Direct staff costs – this is the cost of paying your employees who have worked directly on the R&D project and include costs such as; gross salaries (including wages, overtime and cash bonuses), employer NI contributions, employer pension contributions and certain reimbursed business expenses.

 Calculating your direct staff costs:

 - Add up the total costs above for each employee who worked on the project

 - Multiply this by the portion of the time they spent on the project in the claim year i.e. 40%

 - Do this for all employees that worked on the project